Angel Heart (manga): Manga

-The series debuted on May 15, 2001 in the first issue of Weekly Comic Bunch.
+The series debuted on May 15, 2001, in the first issue of Weekly Comic Bunch.
 The story developed from a short story by Hojo called The Eyes of the Assassin.
 The basic script took five years to create.
 The series was published in 33 volumes from October 2001 until October 2010.
-A republished edition, titled Angel Heart: 1st Season, was published by Tokuma Shoten between March 19, 2012 and February 20, 2013 consisting of 24 volumes.
+A republished edition, titled Angel Heart: 1st Season, was published by Tokuma Shoten between March 19, 2012, and February 20, 2013, consisting of 24 volumes.

 Due to the discontinuation of Weekly Comic Bunch in 2010 the series was moved to Monthly Comic Zenon under a new title, Angel Heart: 2nd Season.
 2nd Season was serialized from the December 2010 issue up until July 2017, lasting 16 collected volumes.

 In 2016, an English version of the manga started being serialized online via the official SMAC website, but only 13 chapters were published before SMAC stopped publishing new chapters.

 Anime

 An animated television series based on Angel Heart was developed as a co-production between TMS Entertainment (the producers of the Cat's Eye anime), Yomiuri Telecasting Corporation, and Aniplex.
-Fifty episodes were broadcast between October 4, 2005 and September 26, 2006.
+Fifty episodes were broadcast between October 4, 2005, and September 26, 2006.

+On January 20, 2025, Discotek Media announced that they licensed Angel Heart anime series for a North American Blu-ray release.

 Live action

-Angel Heart has been adapted into a live action TV drama starring Ayaka Miyoshi as Xiang-Ying and Takaya Kamikawa as Ryo Saeba.
+Angel Heart was adapted into a live action TV drama starring Ayaka Miyoshi as Xiang-Ying and Takaya Kamikawa as Ryo Saeba.
 Yuuya Takahashi has written the scripts and Shunsuke Kariyama is directing the series.
-The series began airing on October 11, 2015 on Nippon TV with a 12.5% audience share.
-It is being streamed by Crunchyroll.
+The series began airing on October 11, 2015, on Nippon TV with a 12.5% audience share.
+It was streamed by Crunchyroll.